-16.8.1 Clocked Discrete-Time and Clocked Discretized Continuous-Time Partition as continuous-time or discrete-time means that the expression is inside a partition that is not associated to a clock.
-If an expression is present in a partition that is not a continuous-time partition, it is a clocked expression and has clocked variability.
+16.8.1 Clocked Discrete-Time and Clocked Discretized Continuous-Time Partition

+Additionally to the variability of expressions defined in section 3.8, an orthogonal concept clocked variability is defined in this section.
+If not explicitly stated otherwise, an expression with a variability such as continuous-time or discrete-time means that the expression is inside a partition that is not associated to a clock.
+If an expression is present in a partition that is not a continuous-time partition, it is a clocked variability.